 EU-Ukraine Agriculture: Risks of Integration and Sustainable SolutionsBY SOSSIO CHIEREGO*

-- The policy paper is influenced by logical biases and lacks a factual foundation.
+• The policy paper seems influenced by logical biases and lacks a factual foundation.

 ANALYSIS